agilesolutions/primereact/README.md

 * Helps getting a grip on watching on security vulnerabilities, JavaScript libraries come in many shapes and quality and are hard to control.
 Having one reliable source alike PrimeReact can solve that problem permanently.
 * PrimeReact UI components are expertly engineered, respecting the ground design principles of React like SFC (stateless functional components)
-* Leaving UI engineering to exports, development teams focus their efforts on delivering business solutions.
+* Leaving UI engineering to experts, development teams focus their efforts on delivering business solutions.
 * Provides excellent getting started documentation, speeds up onboarding new developers on projects.

 ## About the structure